top of page

 The Science of Touch and the Nervous System

 The skin is the largest sensory organ, rich with nerve endings that communicate directly with the brain through the vagus nerve.
-When skilled touch is applied:
+When skilled touch is applied, several beneficial changes occur:

-• Heart rate variability (HRV) improves, a direct measure of vagal tone
+• Heart rate variability (HRV) improves, serving as a direct measure of vagal tone.

 Science spotlight: A review in Frontiers in Psychology found that therapeutic touch consistently activates the parasympathetic nervous system, lowering stress and enhancing resilience.